DiscoverCCRI/sdi-12-data-collector/README.md

 ## Initializing SDI-12 Sensor Addresses Using The USB Adapter:

-There are a few important details to keep in mind when initializing sensors using the SDI-12 USB adapter.
+There are a few important details to keep in mind when initializing sensors using the SDI-12 USB adapter:

  1. Only one ***digital*** sensor may be wired into the USB adapter at a time.
 If more than one **digital** sensor is wired into the adapter, the sensor intitialization **will not** work.
       - For clarification: You are able to initialize a digital sensor address even if analog sensors are wired into the adapter.